THE only online bookie that lists SPFL and cup first-scorer prices for every game are McBookie.

 You can comment with your pick here and give any reasoning but to enter the contest you have to email [email protected] Bonus excluders don’t qualify for the prize.

-Quote player’s club and first-scorer price with McBookie – Scottish league games only – for a chance to win.
+Quote player’s club and first-scorer price with McBookie – Scottish league and play-off games only – for a chance to win.

 Meanwhile, here is McBookie.com’s Damian Walker with his Saturday selections.

 Damian says: “It is down to squeaky bum time as Sir Alex Ferguson used to say and it looks as if the odds compilers think the season is already over and have gone on their holidays as that can be the only explanation for their quote of 21-5 about Airdrie to win away to Alloa in the Championship play-off.

 “Every way I look at this game I come up with the same answer – Airdrie are blinding value and one of the bets of the season.

 “Let’s look at the head-to-head stats – the sides have met five times this season and the Diamonds lead the Wasps by three wins to two, including Wednesday’s 1-0 win in the play-off first leg.

 “That hardly suggests Alloa should be 8-11 favourites to win this game.
 These are two teams that since the departure of Alloa’s Jack Ross to St Mirren are pretty well matched.
 Alloa might win and reach the play-off final but at these odds I just have to be with the Diamonds.